fuzzylogicxx/sofrito/README.md

 ## Credits
-This project is inspired by and or uses elements of the following:
+This project is inspired by and or adapts elements of the following:
 - https://github.com/h5bp/html5-boilerplate
 - https://github.com/cferdinandi/gulp-boilerplate
 - https://cferdinandi.github.io/kraken/